 Chickens that lay blue eggs are few and far between.

-It seems that almost everyone enjoys a variety of color in the egg carton – brown, white, blue, green even pink!
+Almost everyone enjoys a variety of colors in the egg carton – brown, white, blue, green even pink!

 How Are Blue Eggs Formed?